retroxsky06/MechaCar_Statistical_Analysis/README.md

 H1: MechaCar doe have high consumer utility and there is significant evidence that it will perform well against the competition.

 #### Testing
-For this analysis, multiple linear regressions and t-tests will be performed as they will be able to compare the various variables and observe if there are sgnificant differences between vehicles.
+For this analysis, multiple linear regressions and t-tests will be performed as they will be able to compare the various variables and observe if there are significant differences between vehicles.